milostomic/implementation-guides/netverify/netverify-screening.md

 # Requesting a Jumio Screening Account

-If you are interested in including PEPs/Sanctions screening with your Netverify package, please contact your Jumio Account Manager.
+If you are interested in including PEPs/Sanctions screening with your ID Verification package, please contact your Jumio Account Manager.

 When your discussions have concluded, your Account Manager will have your ComplyAdvantage account created.